 Medicaid, the federal entitlement program that covers low-income Americans, is perennially the largest item in state budgets.
 Medicaid spending is shared between the federal government and states, with each paying a set percent of each beneficiary's costs.
 In return for the federal match, states must meet certain requirements for coverage set by the federal government.

 The federal/state split varies from state to state, with the feds footing a higher percent of the bill in states where people earn less.
 That's why in Mississippi, for example, the federal government pays for 74 percent of each beneficiary’s costs but only 50 percent in Massachusetts.

 Medicaid pays this amount regardless of how many people are on the program.
 In that way, Medicaid is an open-ended funding commitment to cover a set percent of enrollees’ bills.
-When the need for Medicaid rises — like during a recession — the federal government is committed to meeting it.
+When the need for Medicaid rises — like during a recession, or a particularly bad flu season — the federal government is committed to meeting it.

 "It sets an agreement that this is the amount of money you're going to spend and there should be no surprises," says Tony Keck, who directs South Carolina's Medicaid program and supports block grants.

 Block grants are typically meant to save the federal government money.
 The one in the House Republicans’ 2012 budget, for example, was estimated to cut $800 billion in Medicaid spending over a decade (about a third of the overall budget).
 In return for accepting less money, block-granted states would get additional flexibility to decide how, exactly, Medicaid dollars get spent.

 "Everybody's proposal is slightly different, but at the end of the day, it's a fixed sum of money," says Deborah Bachrach, who previously ran New York's Medicaid program and is currently a partner at the law firm Manatt, Phelps and Phillips.

 Block grants don't have to cut Medicaid spending — but they usually do